arc42/arc42-faq/manuscript/faq_DONT_EDIT_HERE/07_C_section-5.md

 <t-b-d>

 {#q-C-5-12}
-#### Question C-5-12: What kind of building blocks don't I need to documentor describe?
+#### Question C-5-12: What kind of building blocks don't I need to document or describe?

 <t-b-d>